25 Spring Jackets for Every Personal Style

 Carhartt Full Swing Armstrong Jacket

 The Carhartt Full Swing Armstrong is made from durable 12-ounce ring spun cotton with a contrast corduroy collar.
 With stretch panels between the shoulders, around the elbows, and under the arms, it balances good looks and practicality.
-Carhartt’s classic Americana style adds a rugged edge to your favorite T-shirts and plaid button-downs–we like the Armstrong jacket paired with darker denim and leather boots, not unlike this rugged spring Getup.
+Carhartt’s classic Americana style adds a rugged edge to your favorite T-shirts and plaid button-downs–we like the Armstrong jacket paired with darker denim and leather boots.
 This coat will keep you warm and dry, and it’s built to stand the test of time.

 Flint and Tinder Flannel-Lined Waxed Cotton Trucker